Coding-Ga/alx-system_engineering-devops/0x00-shell_basics/README.md

- 6-firstdirectory a script that Create a script that creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile a script that Move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete a script that Delete the file betty
+ 6-firstdirectory a script that Create a script that creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile a script that Move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete a script that Delete the file betty 8-firstdelete a script that Delete the file betty